The Escape: Chapter Four: The Induction

 I left the closet and yanked my shirt up to make it look thrown on.
-The house was dark as I walked down to the entry, where I threw open the door.
+Dim moonlight filtered in and saved me from tripping over one of JJ's toys.
+I reached the entry where I threw open the door, heart racing.

 A Virtue Squad stood on the porch.
 The Watchman in charge met my eye.
 "Sir," he said.
 "General Moore sent us by to ensure everything is proceeding properly."

 "Everything is fine," I said.
-The Watchman, Forest, eyed me.
+The Watchman eyed me.
+His top had several medals and qualifications.

 "The General instructed us to remain in the area.
 In case there's any concerns."